Jindsmu/MDJNMF/README.md

 The code in this project will reproduce the results in our paper, "Integrating Multiple Genomic Imaging Data for the study of Lung Metastasis in Sarcomas using Multi-Dimensional Constrained Joint Non-Negative Matrix Factorization".
 Our codes were implemented and tested using win7, matlab/2016a.

-You can run it by main.mat
+You can run it by main.mat.
+Note: The input data is in brance-master, and the code is in brance-code.
+You should download two brances from this page.

 Contact Information: